Yandex Cloud

 2. Delete the created subnets and networks.

-3. Delete service accounts you created.
+3. Delete the created service accounts.

 1. In the terminal window, go to the directory containing the infrastructure plan.